- Employee Benefits and Wellbeing

 But even for those of us lucky enough to be asymptomatic or not catch COVID, burning out can be extremely hard to recover from.

-And trying to recover from burnout in a time of lockdown restrictions and remote working can be an uphill battle.
+And trying to recover from burnout and stress in a time of lockdown restrictions and remote working can be an uphill battle.

 The first step to addressing burnout is learning how to spot it.